NikhilDinesan11/FinanceDashboard/README.md

 Runs the app in the development mode.

-Go into server folder and run nodemon index.js.
+Go into server folder and run `nodemon index.js`.
 Server will run at port: 8080.
-Same way go into client folder and run npm run dev to run frontend on localhost: 3000.
+Same way go into client folder and run `npm run dev` to run frontend on localhost: 3000.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.